Rorywork/pokemon-master/README.md

 Pokemon Master is a single page application with numerous features used to build it.

-The background to the page consists of an image which has a darkened overlay which allows the gameboy and credit text to stand out.
+The background to the page consists of an image that has a darkened overlay which allows the GameBoy and credit text to stand out.
 The image gets darker as you move vertically down the page which is a clever aesthetic feature.

-The page also uses a modal which is accessible by clicking the 'Help' button on the top left corner of the Gameboy, this will bring up an instructions screen which tells the user how to operate the gameboy and how to play the game.
+The page also uses a modal that is accessible by clicking the 'Help' button on the top left corner of the GameBoy, this will bring up an instructions screen that tells the user how to operate the GameBoy and how to play the game.

-The primary feature of the page is the gameboy itself, this is built using the Boostrap grid system with columns and rows making up the various elements of the gameboys design.
-The top row features the 'help' button which activates the modal, as well as an on/off toggler which when switched to the 'on' positon will turn on the screen (effect made using as brighter screen colour to emulate a backlight), and load up the game.
-The screen itself featutres a darker border as is present on on actual gameboy with a small rectangular screen inside.
-I have tried to stick to similar dimensions to a real gameboy in order to make the application feel asn authentic as possible.
+The primary feature of the page is the GameBoy itself, this is built using the Bootstrap grid system with columns and rows making up the various elements of the GameBoy's design.
+The top row features the 'help' button which activates the modal, as well as an on/off toggle which when switched to the 'on' position will turn on the screen (an effect made using a brighter screen colour to emulate a backlight), and load up the game.
+The screen itself features a darker border as is present in an actual GameBoy with a small rectangular screen inside.
+I have tried to stick to similar dimensions to a real GameBoy in order to make the application feel as authentic as possible.

-Below the screen are the arrow keys, again built using the Bootstrap grid, there are nine points with the second, fourth, fifth, sixth and eight point coloured black in order to create the effect of a gamepad.
+Below the screen are the arrow keys, again built using the Bootstrap grid, there are nine points with the second, fourth, fifth, sixth and eighth points coloured black in order to create the effect of a gamepad.
 There is a small darker circle within the central point which gives the keys a 3d textured feel.
-Next to theses keys are the A and B buttons which are used to progress the game.
-Below these are placeholders for the select and start buttons which are not needed for the game, they are simply a desing feature.
+Next to these keys are the A and B buttons which are used to progress the game.
+Below these are placeholders for the select and start buttons that are not needed for the game, they are simply a design feature.

-Finally the gameboy features a curved bottom right edge which reflects the design of the original gameboy.
+Finally, the GameBoy features a curved bottom right edge which reflects the design of the original GameBoy.
 This is done using border-radius.

 #### Features Left To Implement

-* Future versions of the game will feature the ability to log your highest scores on a leaderboard to the right of the gameboy.
+* Future versions of the game will feature the ability to log your highest scores on a leaderboard to the right of the GameBoy.
-* Future versions of the game will create a use for the start and select buttons as currently these are just aesthetic features.
+* Future versions of the game will create a use for the start and select buttons as currently, these are just aesthetic features.

 ## Technologies Used